zhouchenlin2096/zhouchenlin2096.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, welcome to my website!
-I am currently a Ph.D. student at [Peking University](https://www.pku.edu.cn/).
+I am currently a Ph.D. student at [Peking University](https://www.pku.edu.cn/), advised by Prof. Prof. [Yonghong Tian](https://ai4s.pkusz.edu.cn/info/1049/1208.htm).
 Before this, I worked as an engineer at [Pengcheng Laboratory](https://www.pcl.ac.cn/).
 I received my Master's degree from
 [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) / studied in [Institute of Automation, Chinese Academy of Sciences](http://www.ia.cas.cn/) in 2022.

 ###  Call for Collaboration